Tender strips of beef in a delicious sauce make this Beef Teriyaki the ultimate low calorie meal when served with some rice and stir fried veg.

 This Beef Teriyaki is a super quick dish to make, so often one I turn to when I need to put together a meal quickly.
 Plus my kids love its simplicity, so it is a perfect meal for me to make for the whole family.

-If you are doing an original or SP day or following a paleo diet this is delicious served with this Roasted Cauliflower rice or spiral up some rutabaga or butternut squash, pan fry in a little spray oil for about 5 mins and you have a perfect substitute for noodles and of course they are a speed food too.
+If you are following a paleo diet this is delicious served with this Roasted Cauliflower rice or spiral up some rutabaga or butternut squash, pan fry in a little spray oil for about 5 mins and you have a perfect substitute for noodles.

 Love quick recipes like this?
 Check out these other delicious recipes, all ready in less than 30 minutes